SheynD/431MarsAgent/README.md

 # BeliefBase
 - visibleAgent
-    0 - name of agent that reported it
+    0. name of agent that reported it
+    1. vehicle name
+    2. vertex
+    3. team
+    4. disabled or normal
-    1 - vehicle_name
+- energy
-    2 - vertex
+- health
-    3 - team
+- position
-    4 - disabled
+- role